christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Microsoft stops supporting Word 2019 after 14th October 2025.
 They recommend you to use Microsoft 365 instead for a monthly fee.<br />
 Because LibreOffice Writer is Open-Source, heaps of people read through its source code all the time, search for vulnerabilities and publish fixes.
-Furthermore, any company with the technical abilities can provide support — not just the original manufacturer, because Open-Source means **Security**.
+Furthermore, any company with the technical abilities can provide support — not just the original manufacturer.
+This most dearly matters to security critical applications like telecommunication encryption.
+Tetra, for example, is a Closed-Source method of encrypted radio communication.
+Unfortunately because it's source code is kept secret very few people ever looked through it.
+Therefore, it is ungodly insecure and has been [hacked](https://www.midnightblue.nl/research/tetraburst) many times in colorfully different ways.
+TLS, on the other hand, is an Open-Source encryption software and powers most of the internet.
+Consequently, incredibly many people comb through its source code.
+Hence, it is one of the most secure encryption methods in existence, because Open-Source means **Security**.

 There's one more important aspect to the debate: Interoperability.
 LibreOffice Writer stores documents in the Open-Source OpenDocument format by default.